The South Selkirks mountain caribou: endangered icons and the world’s southernmost caribou herd

 More on woodland caribou

-Woodland caribou in southeastern British Columbia, northeastern Washington, and northern Idaho are a unique ecotype of caribou distinguished from other woodland caribou by their winter diet consisting almost exclusively of arboreal lichens.
-This trait allows them to inhabit the deep snow areas in the Selkirk Mountains above 4,000 ft, and these caribou are often referred to as “mountain caribou”
+Woodland caribou in British Columbia, western Alberta, northeastern Washington, and northern Idaho are a unique ecotype of caribou distinguished from other woodland caribou by their winter diet consisting almost exclusively of arboreal lichens.
+This trait allows them to inhabit the deep snow areas in the Selkirk Mountains above 4,000 ft, and these caribou are often referred to as “mountain caribou” or “deep snow caribou”.

 Caribou in Europe and Asia are also called reindeer, and numerous subspecies exist there from Norway to Mongolia and Siberia.